Governments and Archiving: “Can we afford it?”

-Think of records retention for your agency as an investment like health insurance: sometimes it’s hard to justify that monthly expense and you wonder if it’s worth it — until someone lands a $12,000 hospital bill for an appendectomy.
-You just don’t want to get caught without the insurance to cover it.
+Think of records retention for your agency as an investment like health insurance.
+Sometimes it’s hard to justify that monthly expense, and you wonder if it’s worth it — until someone lands a $12,000 hospital bill for an appendectomy.
+You don’t want to get caught without proper insurance to cover it.

 If you’re going to do it — do it right.

 The 2006 changes to the Federal Rules of Civil Procedure indicate that all organizations (including governments) must be able to find, capture, and produce electronically stored information that might be relevant to a judicial or regulatory request.
 This can’t be done with server backups, CMS revision control, or other outdated methods.
 You need a solution that can provide indisputable proof of your online records integrity and authenticity (as required by the Federal Rules of Evidence.)

 Want to know how to do it right?
 Website and social media archiving is a good solution for e-discovery preparedness.
 PageFreezer’s archiving technology uses web crawlers that capture all web pages (including social media).
 The pages are stored exactly as they are captured (including links, rich media, video, and Flash), which satisfies regulatory requirements for digital records.
 PageFreezer also provides a digital timestamp and signature for each archived page, ensuring data integrity and authenticity.
 With this SaaS solution (no tedious installation or software), governments can sign up and begin archiving in less than an hour.